CallaS-22/Final-Project/README.md

   - Then attatch the last piece, the display:
       - Four MM jumper wires and a LD 16x2 display

-# How to Run:
+## How to Run:
-- hedkl
+- Press button, program should start running and the temperature sensor will take the temperature.
+Then the code will check if the temperature is either bigger or lower than 72 degrees fahrenheit and light up the red or blue LED accordingly.
+The screen should display what the temperaure is whether or not the red or blue leds light up.

-# Description of Code:
+## Description of Code:
 - eidk

-# Reasources:
+## Reasources:
 - Youtube 1: https://www.youtube.com/watch?v=-_XkGju35MI&t=270s
 - Youtube 2: https://www.youtube.com/watch?v=Hp9UjSjiH5I
 - GeeksforGeekshttps://www.geeksforgeeks.org/computer-organization-architecture/i2c-communication-protocol/